dougeby/IntuneDocs/intune/device-enrollment-manager-enroll.md

 ## Example of a device enrollment manager scenario

 A restaurant wants to provide 50 point-of-sale tablets for its wait staff, and order monitors for its kitchen staff.
 The employees never need to access company data or sign in as users.
-The Intune admin creates a device enrollment manager account and adds a restaurant supervisor to the DEM account, in effect giving that supervisor DEM capabilities.
+The Intune admin creates a device enrollment manager account and adds a restaurant supervisor to the DEM account.
+The supervisor now has DEM capabilities.
 The supervisor can now enroll the 50 tablets devices by using the DEM credentials.

 Only users in the [Azure portal](https://portal.azure.com) can be device enrollment managers.
 The device enrollment manager user cannot be an Intune admin.